SAP/abap-file-formats/file-formats/smbc/README.md

 # SMBC File Format
-This file format is used for the ADT Editor for SMBC
+This file format is used by the ADT editor for business configuration maintenance objects (SMBC).

 File | Cardinality | Definition | Schema | Example
 :--- | :---  | :--- | :--- | :---